Vättern: Cultural notes

 According to the Catholic Church, Saint Catherine of Vadstena performed a miracle involving three people in peril on lake ice.

 Thomas Nashe mentions this lake (Lake Vether) in his Terrors of the Night (published 1594), although he mistakenly locates the lake in Iceland:

 Admirable, above the rest, are the incomprehensible wonders of the bottomless Lake Vether, over which no fowl flies but is frozen to death, nor any man passeth but he is senselessly benumbed like a statue of marble.

 All the inhabitants round about it are deafened with the hideous roaring of his waters when the winter breaketh up, and the ice in his dissolving gives a terrible crack like to thunder, whenas out of the midst of it, as out of Mont-Gibell, a sulphureous stinking smoke issues, that wellnigh poisons the whole country.

 Lake Vether is also mentioned in Samuel Johnson's essay for The Idler No. 96, on Hacho of Lapland.

-Ingmar Bergman shot a scene in his classic film Wild Strawberries on a restaurant terrace overlooking Vättern.
+John Bauer, his wife Ester and their three-year-old son, Bengt, drowned in the sinking in bad weather of the steamer Per Brahe on the lake on the night 19 November 1918.